is seen as if it were hanging in mid-air, surrounded by a crown of soft,

 Riverton courtesy photo

 The Rendezvous City is ready to gather together for this rare event.
-Expect festivities across town (check back for full details, and find some here).
+Expect festivities across town including “Exploring the Sun” and “Dark in the Park” at City Park.
+Learn more on the calendar.
 For 2 minutes and 13 seconds, the largest community in Wind River Country will slip into darkness, before returning to celebrations.

 Wind River Indian Reservation photo by Jennie Hutchinson

 Wyoming’s Wind River Country is home to the seventh largest Indian reservation in the country.
-Encompassing more than 2.2 million acres, it is home to the Eastern Shoshone and Northern Arapaho tribes who are working to identify locations at which they will welcome guests for special gatherings centered around the Wind River Eclipse.
-Access on the Wind River Indian Reservation will be limited, and trespassing on tribal land can only be avoided with permission and a permit.
-We recommend making your plans through one of the casinos:
+Encompassing more than 2.2 million acres, it is home to the Eastern Shoshone and Northern Arapaho tribes.
+The tribes have identified locations at which they prefer guests gather to enjoy the Wind River Eclipse experience.
+Access on the Wind River Indian Reservation will be limited, and the permitting process for the eclipse will be a little different than usual.
+Learn more about where to go and what permit you need to purchase here.